Metadata Services Overview¶

 The first two are handled by the Schema Registry, while the last is done using the Policy Engine.

 The Schema Registry is providing big-data stacks with the ability to store and consume dataset metadata in a platform-agnostic manner.
 The Schema Registry makes metadata and capabilities around metadata a function of the data itself rather than depend on the platform being used to store or process the data.
 The disaggregation of the data stack has enabled companies to construct data platforms using different storage systems and different access engines, each suited for its role, without being limited to a vertically integrated solution that constrains the functionality to what the system provides.

 The Schema Registry is a distributed service that coordinates the storage of dataset definitions and other dataset related metadata.
 Typically, a single instance of Okera Schema Registry is deployed that is shared across multiple teams and clusters - which can also be located in different environments, for example on-premises and in the cloud, or across multiple cloud services.
 The Schema Registry exposes standard interfaces of the Hive Metastore and REST APIs for interacting with the metadata.
-This makes it the long running, common metastore for the different clients, including the many Hadoop components, irrespective of which infrastructure they are running in and which analytics tools are used for consuming data (such as AWS’s EMR, Cloudera's CDH/CDP, or a custom implementation of any of the frameworks they are based on).
+This makes it the long running, common metastore for the different clients, including the many Hadoop components, irrespective of which infrastructure they are running in and which analytics tools are used for consuming data (such as Amazon’s EMR, Databricks, or a custom implementation of any of the frameworks they are based on).

 Typically a data producer -- which could be a user interactively using the system or an automated data pipeline job -- would send a data-definition language (DDL) SQL statement to the Schema Registry service (by means of the Metadata API).
-For example, the following statement creates a table over an existing location in AWS S3.
+For example, the following statement creates a table over an existing location in Amazon S3.

 Example: Creating an external TABLE schema